 We are generally less reliant on the purchase of reinsurance than many of our competitors, in part because of our strategic emphasis on underwriting discipline and management of the cycles inherent in our business.
 We try to separate our risk taking process from our risk mitigation process in order to avoid developing too great a reliance on reinsurance.
-We generally purchase reinsurance from other third parties only when we expect a net benefit.
+Historically, we generally purchased reinsurance from other third parties only when we expect a net benefit.
+With the expansion of the capital markets into insurance linked financial instruments, we increased our use of capital market products for catastrophe reinsurance during 2014.
+In addition, some of our quota share contracts with larger retrocessions were increased during 2014.
 The percentage of business that we reinsure may vary considerably from year to year, depending on our view of the relationship between cost and expected benefit for the contract period.